If your child is COVID-19 positive, this guide (developed with KidsHealth NZ) will help you care for your child at home and know when to ask for help.

 Use these three steps:

-- Recognise – know what to look out for to tell if your child is becoming unwell.
-See COVID-19 – what to expect.
+• Recognise – know what to look out for to tell if your child is becoming unwell.
+See What to expect in the next accordion.

 Most children will have mild COVID-19 symptoms for up to 2 weeks.
 Symptoms tend to appear around 2-5 days after a person is infected but can take up to 14 days to show.